Robyn Davie

 4. Go digital.

-Whatever service/product you may offer, now is the time to consider creating a virtual/digital version of it.
+Whatever product or service you may offer, now is the time to consider creating a virtual/digital version of it.

 Can you teach what you do?
-Then set up online lessons.
+Set up online lessons.

-Can you sell your service digitally?
-Then set up an online store.
+Can you sell your service digitally, or ship your products via courier?
+Set up an online store.

 Just last week we launched an online store, and are now offering digital design services as well.
-We can design a fresh logo for you; website, email sigs etc!
+Whatever you're looking for, we can design - from fresh, funky logos and websites to email signatures and business cards!

 4. Help others.

-Now is the absolute best time to be building a community, a network, a collection of other local suppliers and service providers that you can help, and you can rely on.
+Now is the absolute best time to be building a community; a network; a collection of other local suppliers and service providers that you can help, and that you can rely on.

-When lockdown is over (and right now!) we are truly going to need to support our local economy more than ever before - building a network of local businesses that you can use to build your own supply chain (rather than ordering parts etc from China!), and can support going forward will make a difference to our South African economy.
+All through lockdown (and beyond), we are truly going to need to support our local economy more than ever before - creating a network of local businesses that you can use to build your own supply chain and that you can continue to support going forward will make a huge difference to our South African economy.

 5. Review your cashflow.

-Now more than ever you need to be brutally honest with yourself as to every single thing you spend money on, and every expense that can be cut or reduced.
+Now is the time to be brutally honest with yourself about every single penny you spend, and about every expense that can be cut or reduced.
+Want it, or need it?
+That's the question we need to start asking ourselves.

-Draw up a plan going forward for the next 3 - 6 - 9 months, outlining every potential possibility - what if you earn absolutely nothing for that time?
-Have you drawn up a contingency plan for each member of your team - what if any of them were to get sick and not be able to work?
+Draw up an extensive financial plan for the next 3 - 6 - 9 months, outlining every potential possibility - what if you earn absolutely nothing for that time?
+Have you drawn up a contingency plan for each member of your team?
+What if any of them were to get sick and not be able to work?
 What if you as the CEO/owner of your biz were to get sick?
 What contingencies do you have in place for that?

-Now is the time for adapting, for diversifying, for growing, for strengthening.
+Now is the time for adapting, for diversifying, for growing, and for strengthening.

 Robyn Davie is the CEO of the Robyn Davie Photography brand, based in Johannesburg and Cape Town.
 Her team is made up of six JHB photographers, four CT photographers, an office manager, marketing manager, business manager and a handful of editors and graphic designers.